Cacilie/cacilie.github.io/_posts/2021-4-18-what-i-have-learn-in-4-years-of-coding.md

 But it is not so good it that means not trying different ways of solving something.

-If you are fixing like a blocker, and you do not know how to proceed with something, or a way of fixing something is not going as expected, or you cannot continue with that approach, TRY A NEW ONE!
+If you are facing like a blocker, and you do not know how to proceed with something, or a way of fixing something is not going as expected, or you cannot continue with that approach, TRY A NEW ONE!

 This is one of the first advices I always do.
-Somethings may not work, so try different ways to solve something.
+Some things may not work, so try different ways to solve something.

 I do not know if I explained myself but, there are different paths to achieve something.
 If you see that something is getting really complex to follow, try a new path!